What is a febrile seizure?

-Who is most likely to have a fever seizure?
+Who is most likely to have a febrile seizure?

-Most febrile seizures occur in children between the ages of 6 months and 5 years.
-About 1 in 25 children will have a febrile seizure during childhood.
+Febrile seizures occur in children between the ages of 6 months and 5 years.
+About 1 in 25 children will have a febrile seizure during child hood.
 A child is more likely to have a febrile seizure if a parent, brother or sister has had one.
 About 1 in 3 children who have a febrile seizure will have another one.
-The older the child is when they have a febrile seizure the less likely they are to have another one.
+The older the child is when they have a febrile seizure the less likely they are to have another.

 Can febrile seizures be prevented?